-Creating awareness for the danger of bias in algorithms.
+Creating awareness of the danger of bias in algorithms.
 This document is a guideline how organizations can prevent their systems from being discriminatory.

 In collaboration with a team of experts from Tilburg University, Eindhoven University of Technology, Vrije Universiteit Brussel and The Netherlands Institute for Human Rights.
 Commissioned by The Ministry of the Interior and Kingdom Relations.